SAP/performance-regression-data-set/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/performance-regression-data-set)](https://api.reuse.software/info/github.com/SAP/performance-regression-data-set)

-A table of contents is provided by github directly (click on the
+Note that github provides a table of content (TOC) directly by clicking on the
 ![list](https://raw.githubusercontent.com/primer/octicons/6933ac32f87a2cb5efda4fb74b39d1e6199134ce/icons/list-unordered-24.svg)
-icon in front of README.md)
+icon in front of README.md

 This repository provides data sets on performance measurements to support research on performance regression detection.

 Available data sets:

+1) HANA
-1) small
+    1) small 2021
         - A small data set from SAP HANA internal testing to explore the data format
+	2) large 2022
+	    - A rather large data set from SAP HANA internal testing that represent half a year of performance measurements

+The directories of the data sets provide further details.

 ## On (automated) performance regression detection